Lemon almond bars inspired from Galicia, Spain (gluten-free)

 For the crust, mix all ingredients and knead together.
 Add more flour or milk to get a soft, non-sticky texture.
 Refrigerate for 2 hours or overnight.
 Roll out and flatten with a rolling pin to an 1/8" inch thickness.
 Preheat oven to 175° C (350° F).
 Transfer to a square or rectangular pan that is lined with parchment paper.
 Pierce dough with a fork so it doesn't puff up.
 Prebake for 20 minutes or until slightly golden.

-For the filling, cream eggs, sugar and butter, then mix in all other ingredients.
+For the filling, mix sugar, almond flour, butter and lemon rind, then add eggs and lemon juice (optional I added a splash of limoncello, or you can add vanilla).
 Pour into the prebaked crust, and bake for 20-25 minutes or until the middle is firm and doesn't jiggle.
 Allow to cool on a cooling rack.
 Once ready, powder generously with confectioners sugar.

 Enjoy, everyone !